Events

 Tripadvisor Traveller Rating:

-4.7Based on 12,471 reviews
+4.7Based on 12,515 reviews

 Showstopping costume design and staging

-Now celebrating an incredible 39 years in the West End, Andrew Lloyd Webber’s The Phantom of the Opera – the second longest-running musical in London – shows no sign of slowing down, continuing to captivate audiences night after night.
-Costume design plays a huge role, with over 230 costumes, 111 wigs, and an entire behind-the-scenes team making the magic happen.
-It takes a full two hours to transform the Phantom each evening – from prosthetics and makeup to wig fitting and the custom-made mask.
+Celebrating an incredible 40 years in the West End in 2026, Andrew Lloyd Webber’s The Phantom of the Opera – the second longest-running musical in London – shows no sign of slowing down, continuing to captivate audiences night after night.
+Costume design plays a huge role, with more than 230 costumes, 111 wigs, and an entire behind-the-scenes team making the magic happen.

 One of the most mesmerising moments?